10 Signs It’s Time to Start Therapy and How to Begin

 4. You’re Coping with a Major Life Transition

 Changes like starting a new job, becoming a parent, moving, or ending a relationship can be challenging to process on your own.
+Even positive transitions can trigger feelings of grief, anxiety, or confusion.
+Therapy provides a safe environment to explore your fears, clarify your values, and gain confidence as you navigate the unknown.

 5. You’re Dealing with Loss or Grief

 The loss of a loved one, relationship, or even a dream can bring complex emotions that therapy can help you navigate.
+Grief isn’t linear, and everyone experiences it differently.
+A therapist can help you process painful memories, honor your loss, and find new meaning while moving forward at your own pace.

 6. Your Past Is Affecting Your Present